johnmartinsson/differentiable-mel-spectrogram/README.md

 # Differentiable Mel spectrogram

+The code in the 'main' branch is subject to change in the future, the exact code used in the paper is kept in a separate branch callend 'eusipco2023'.

 This README.md explains how to reproduce the main results in the paper

     Under review at EUSIPCO 2023.